 PE continues to be compulsory in Key Stage 4 with students having at least one lesson a week, which will take place at school and/or off-site at local sports facilities.
 From September 2016 Core PE, for some students will lead to a formal GCSE PE qualification.

 In lessons we cover a variety of sports to cater for all students and allow students to enjoy PE as much as possible.
-Examples include: athletics, badminton, basketball, cricket, netball, health related fitness, football, tennis, table tennis, trampolining, volleyball, dodgeball, handball, dance, hockey, rounders and many more.
+Examples include: athletics, badminton, basketball, cricket, netball, health related fitness, football, tennis, table tennis, trampolining, volleyball, dodgeball, handball, dance, hockey, rounders, rugby and many more.

 GCSE PE from September 2016

 From September 2016 our GCSE PE students will be following the new exam board’s specification which means some changes have had to be implemented.
-The main changes are a student’s best three performer/player sports will count and this will be converted into 40%.
+The main changes are a student’s best three performer/player sports will count and this will be converted into 40% (including a written piece of coursework).
 The rest of the course assessment will come from a 60% theory examination whereby two exam papers will be studied for.
 Currently we are registered with AQA exam board.

 Park View GCSE PE has seen many successes over the years including achieving 100% A*-C with a number of cohorts.
 We are continually striving to achieve such amazing results each year.